HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 |`haddr_t`|`HADDR_UNDEF`|
 |pointer|`NULL`|

-We've been trying to move away from using anything other than `herr_t` or `'hid_t` to return errors, as eliminating half of a variable's potential values just so we can return a 'bad' value on errors seems unwise in a library that is designed to scale.a
+We've been trying to move away from using anything other than `herr_t` or `hid_t` to return errors, as eliminating half of a variable's potential values just so we can return a 'bad' value on errors seems unwise in a library that is designed to scale.

 `herr_t` is a typedef'd signed integer.
 In the library, we only define two values for it: `SUCCEED` and `FAIL`, which are defined to 0 and -1, respectively,